Ameya1393/Cyclistic-Project/README.md

 2. I cleaned and transformed the data to prepare it for analysis.
 3. I conducted a descriptive analysis of the data.
 4. I ran calculations in one file to gain a better understanding of the data layout.
 Specifically, I calculated the mean of ride_length, the maximum ride_length, and the mode of day_of_week.
-5. I created pivot tables to quickly calculate and visualize the data.
+5. I created pivot tables to calculate and visualize the data quickly.
 For instance, I calculated the average ride_length for members and casual riders, as well as the average ride_length for users by day_of_week.
 I also calculated the number of rides for users by day_of_week.
 6. I opened another file and performed the same descriptive analysis steps, exploring different seasons to make initial observations.

 After working with the individual spreadsheets, I merged them into a full-year view.